graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

         2 tile(s) out of memory

-In this case, two tiles are out of physical memory, while most of the allocation is well within single tile budget.
-In those instances where a memory imbalance occurs, the report will produce a detailed depiction of the operations running on five of the most memory-subscribed tiles, (regardless if they are over their physical limit or not), and list them in descending order in terms of memory consumption.
-In the above case, Tile *0* is the most overly-subscribed tile, and the report produces the
+In this case, two tiles are out of physical memory, while most of the allocation is well within the single tile budget.
+In those instances where a memory imbalance occurs, the report will produce a detailed description of the operations running on five of the most memory-subscribed tiles (regardless of whether they are over their physical limit or not) and list them in descending order of memory consumption.

-following:
+In the above case, tile 0 is the most over-subscribed tile, and the report produces the following:

 .. code-block:: text